Vandana0605/calculators/readme.md

 # Calculator

-In this project, we have created various kind of calculators.
+In this project, It has various kind of calculators.

 ## Setup Virtual Environment
 - Install python